INTERNATIONAL CRIME FICTION ASSOCIATION

 CFS is unique insofar as there are currently no comparable journals in the UK.
 As interest grows in crime fiction as an academic subject area, it has become imperative that an academic journal should be established.
 CFS fills this gap and is an invaluable resource for those both interested in writing on, and reading about, crime fiction.
 The journal has a broad scope, ranging from contemporary crime fiction back to the beginnings of the genre, while at all times relating central social, cultural and historical themes to the preoccupations of today’s world.

-CFS is edited by Professor Fiona Peters and assistant editors Dr. Kerstin-Anja Münderlein and Ffion Davies.
+CFS is co-edited by Professor Fiona Peters, Dr. Stewart King, and Dr. Kerstin-Anja Münderlein.

 Picture